-The discount rate used to measure the total pension liability was 7.65% for the Plan.
+The discount rate used to measure the total pension liability was 7.15% for the Plan.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for the plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.65% discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.65% is applied to all plans in the Public Employees Retirement Fund.
+Therefore, the current 7.15% discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+The long term expected discount rate of 7.15% is applied to all plans in the Public Employees Retirement Fund.
 The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB 68 section.

 According to Paragraph 30 of Statement 68, the long-term discount rate should be determined without reduction for pension plan administrative expense.
-The 7.50% investment return assumption used in this accounting valuation is net of administrative expenses.
+The 7% investment return assumption used in this accounting valuation is net of administrative expenses.
 Administrative expenses are assumed to be 15 basis points.
-An investment return excluding administrative expenses would have been 7.50%.
-Using this lower discount rate has resulted in a slightly higher total pension liability and net pension liability.
-This difference was deemed immaterial to the Public Agency Cost-Sharing Multiple-Employer Defined Benefit Pension Plan.
+An investment return excluding administrative expenses would have been 7.15%.